International-GNSS-Service/SLM/doc/source/configuration.rst

 This setting is optional, by default, the SLM will look for a database called ``slm``, and it will use the username of the running process to connect to that database without a password over a socket.
 This will work if postgres is configured for `peer authentication
 <https://www.postgresql.org/docs/current/auth-peer.html>`_ and the running user has the correct
-priviledges.
+privileges.

 ``SLM_CACHE`` ⚙️